output-interop/output-interop/docs/OutputInterop.md

 Templates are responsible for coordinating the data and output for display

-`Template\Factory` exposes a way to load a Template.
+`TemplateFactory` exposes a way to load a Template.

-`Template\Template` exposes methods for rendering the template, and
+`Template` exposes methods for rendering the template.

 ### 1.2 Contexts

-`Context\Context` exposes two methods `accepts` and `provide` to check, and/or obtain, the data that a context has based on the template.
+`Context` exposes two methods `accepts` and `provide` to check, and/or obtain, the data that a context has based on the template.
 Contexts hold data that MAY be available during the rendering process.
 Whether or not a template has access to the context data is up to the implementors to decide.
 Contexts MUST be able to answer whether or not they provide any data for a given template.

-`Context\Collection` provides a representation of a group of contexts that MAY be used to compose multiple contexts together.
-This is often useful for when you have a global/default context, and regex contexts that only show data on certain parts of the templates.

-### 1.2 Engine

-`Engine` coordinates between the `Template\Factory` and the `Context\Context`*[]:
-It MUST be able to return the current template  and context in use.
-It SHOULD use the factory to generate the `Template\Template` that will be used.

-#### 1.1.2 Examples
+#### 1.2.1 Examples

 This sections describes examples of contexts, that MAY be added to a Collection.
-Engines are not required to implement these features to respect the Collection There is no absolute defined type, but the basic idea is that "default" variables should be considered a Global context, or available to all
+Engines are not required to implement these features to respect the Collection There is no absolute defined type, but the basic idea is that "default" variables should be considered a Generic context, or available to all templates.

-### 1.1 Templates

-Templates represent the actual renderers.
-These are where the
+##### 1.2.1.1 `Collection` Context

+A collection of other types of contexts.

+##### 1.2.1.2 `Generic` Context

+Default or global variables available to all templates.

+##### 1.2.1.3 `Regex` Context

+Variables that are available to templates based on a regular expression.

+##### 1.2.1.4 `Contains` Context

+Variables that are available templates that contain the given string.

-### 1.1 Engine
+### 1.3 Engine

-- The `Interop\Output\Engine` exposes multiple methods : `contexts`, `factory`, `useContext`, `render`.
+- The `Engine` exposes multiple methods : `context`, `factory`, `useContext`, `render`.

-- `contexts` takes no parameters.
-It MUST return a `Context\Collection`.
+- `context` takes no parameters.
+It MUST return a `Context` object.

+- `useContext` takes one mandatory parameter: the `Context` to use.
+   This SHOULD replace the existing `Context` object.

 - `factory` takes no parameters.
-It MUST return a `Template\Factory`.
+It MUST return a `TemplateFactory`.

-- `useContext` takes one mandatory parameter: a `Context` object.
-It does not return.
-The context should be added to the `Context\Collection`.

-- `render` takes one mandatory parameter: the template name, and one optional parameter: an array of data.
+- `render` takes one mandatory parameter: the template name, and one optional parameter: an array of data or a `Context` object.
 The template name must be a string.
-  It returns the rendereed Template string.
+It returns the rendered Template string.
 It must throw a `TemplateNotFound` exception when the template cannot be found.

 ### 1.2 Exceptions

 A call to the `render` method with a non-existing template should throw a [`Interop\Output\Exception\TemplateNotFound`](../srcException/TemplateNotFound.php).

 2. Package
 ----------